Alexandregiacomellileal/-Computational_tool_experimental_validation/README.md

 We systematically moved the PE in 0.1XC increments in the opposite direction away from CE, capturing resistance reading at each step calculated as $( \frac{V_p}{I_c} )$.
 The detection of three consecutive, evenly spaced, and constant resistance readings (differences lower than 3%) was indicative of the turbine of interest grounding impedance at 25 kHz.

 For comparison purposes with other approaches aiming to estimate just the individual grounding resistances of turbines in the case study's grounding system, the FoP high-frequency measurements $Zmed_{FoP}^{HF}$ ($\Omega$) were taken at three different current injection points in EE, identified as 1, 2, and 3.
 It's noteworthy that the assessment of grounding impedance at high frequencies is conventionally used for understanding the behavior of the grounding circuit under the influence of atmospheric discharge-related currents.

+It is important to note that many 25 kHz ground meters come equipped with a built-in circuit designed to nullify the inductive component of the measured impedance, employing a technique known as 'inductive compensation.'
+In such instances, the meter indicates the real part of the measured impedance.
+However, as indicated in Table 1, even with inductive compensation, the readings provided by the 25 kHz meter still significantly exceed the low-frequency impedance of the turbine grounding.
+Consequently, these results underscore that the 25 kHz meter is not suitable for assessing the low-frequency resistance of the considered turbine grounding, even when equipped with an inductive compensation circuit.

 The instruments used in HFM method were Tektronix A6302 50 MHz AC Current Probe, Tektronix AM503 Current Probe Amplifier, Hantek DSO5102P 2 Channel Digital Storage Oscilloscope 100 Mhz.

 [^1]: S. Visacro, F. H. Silveira and C. H. D. Oliveira, "Measurements for Qualifying the Lightning Response of Tower-Footing Electrodes of Transmission Lines," in IEEE Transactions on Electromagnetic Compatibility, vol. 61, no. 3, pp. 719-726, June 2019, doi: 10.1109/TEMC.2019.2915188.